suniltripathi/ppmtool/README.md

 # ppmtool
-This is personal project managment tool
+This is Personal Project Managment Tool which will be used to manage my own projects